Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 > [Info] If more than one defining attribute is assigned to the variant, you have to select a value for each defining attribute to add a variant.

 - [ADD ALL VALUES]
   Click this button to add all available values in the box for the corresponding defining attribute.
-This button is only displayed for attributes with the data type *TreeNode*.
+This button is only displayed for attributes with the *TreeNode* data type.

 - [ADD VALUE]
   Click this button to add a further row to the corresponding attribute where you can enter or select the desired value.